Alliance Behavioral Psychiatry

 Pharmacogenetic testing can point your psychiatric prescriber in the direction of a medication that will work well for you.
 At Alliance Behavioral Psychiatry in Orem and Lehi, Utah, our providers can offer pharmacogenetic testing to guide treatment for treatment-resistant depression and other disorders.
-To learn more about how pharmacogenetic testing works, call Alliance Behavioral Psychiatry, or book an appointment online today (coming soon).
+To learn more about how pharmacogenetic testing works, call Alliance Behavioral Psychiatry.

 Pharmacogenetic testing is a service that studies how you’ll react to certain medications based on your genes.
 Your genes affect your body’s response to various medications, and that includes psychiatric medications for various mood disorders and other mental health conditions.